 Sailing: a life long passion

 I started sailing in my mother’s womb on a Venture 21 that my family owned.
-We sailed out of Santa Monica and my die-hard father would sail the 22 miles to Catalina Island under sail alone.
+We sailed out of Santa Monica and my die-hard father would sail the 22 miles to Catalina Island, dock-to-anchor under sail alone.
 While his first passion was flying, he loved the purity of sailing.
 The boat had no motor at all.
-More than one night was spent becalmed in the harbor taking hours to get the half mile into the slip.
+More than one night was spent becalmed in the harbor taking hours to get the last half mile into the slip.

 Attached are some sailing check lists that I have compiled for the sailing I have done, hope they offer some help for those that are looking for a head start on various check lists used for cruising.
 More of these are available on the Golden Glow Sailing Checklists page of the Golden Glow Antares catamaran website.